-To order or reimburse for supplies that are less than \$3,000, NICA will require a written statement from the parent or legal guardian of the participant as to why the supply is necessary (if not clearly related to the injury) and an insurance denial if the item is potentially covered by the participant's insurance plan.
+To order or reimburse for supplies that are less than a onetime expense of \$3000 or a recurring expense of over \$1000 monthly, NICA will require a written statement from the parent or legal guardian of the participant as to why the supply is necessary (if not clearly related to the injury) and an insurance denial if the item is potentially covered by the participant's insurance plan.

-To order or reimburse for supplies that are more than \$3,000 NICA will require a letter of medical necessity or a prescription, a written statement from the parent or legal guardian of the participant as to why the supply is necessary (if not clearly related to the injury) and an insurance denial if the item is potentially covered by the participant's insurance plan.
+To order or reimburse for supplies that are more than a \$3,000 onetime expense or a \$1000 monthly recurring expense NICA will require a letter of medical necessity OR a prescription, and an insurance denial if the item is potentially covered by the participant's insurance plan.